Kevin Durant NBA Playoffs Player Props: Suns vs. Clippers

-The Phoenix Suns, Kevin Durant included, square off versus the Los Angeles Clippers at 8:00 PM ET on Sunday in the 2023 NBA Playoffs.
+Kevin Durant and his Phoenix Suns teammates face the Los Angeles Clippers in the 2023 NBA Playoffs, at 10:00 PM ET on Tuesday.

-We're going to examine Durant's prop bets, using stats and trends to help you make good picks.
+In this article, we look at Durant's available prop bets, providing stats to help you figure out the best wagers to make.

 Kevin Durant Prop Bets vs. the Clippers